rikonaka/pistol-rs/README.md

 The library must be run as root (Linux) or administrator (Windows).

-Cause the pull request to fix a bug I submitted to the upstream `libpnet` has not yet been merged into the mainline, so this library cannot be used as `crate` yet.
-But you can add this library through git.
+Cause the pull request to fix a bug I submitted to the upstream `libpnet` has not yet been merged into the mainline, so this library cannot be used as `crate` yet, but you can add this library through git.

 ```toml
 [dependencies]